 The Chancellor of the University of Kansas is the titular Director of the Institute and Chair of the Advisory Board of the Institute.
-The Institute is managed by the Executive Director, who reports to the Vice Chancellor of the KU Edwards on the daily operation of the Institute.
+The Institute is managed by the Executive Director, who reports to the Dean of the School of Education on the daily operation of the Institute.
 The Confucius Institute Advisory Board provides advice and guidance on the overall direction of the Institute.
 The Executive Director also has an Executive Committee, formed of representatives from related units within the University, to advise the Executive Director on better ways of serving the needs of China-related programs of the University.

 Confucius Institute Advisory Board